radiantlogic-v8/documentation-ia-selfmanaged/documentation/configuration/authentication-configuration.md

 # Authentication and authorization configuration

-All resources provided by the current Identity analytics self-managed solution are protected by the Authentication and Authorization server.
+All resources provided by the current Identity analytics solution installed using docker-compose are protected by the Authentication and Authorization server.
 It is implemented with [RedHat Keycloak](https://www.keycloak.org).
 This chapter describes how to implement supported use cases.
 For detailed explanations about options, please refer to the [official documentation](https://www.keycloak.org/docs/latest/server_admin/index.html).

 ## Supported Identity Providers

-The current Identity analytics self-managed solution supports:
+The current Identity analytics solution installed using docker-compose supports:

 - **Local Directory**: this the default identity provider.
 Users, its credentials and groups/roles are stored in the Keycloak's internal repository.
 - **User Federation with Active Directory**: the user federation allows Keycloak to delegate authentication and authorization based on groups to Active Directory through LDAP(s) v3 protocol.